lucasmenezesds/page_downloader/README.md

 1. Build the container by running
     - $`bin/app/build`
+    - **NOTE**: This commands and the following will run Docker's commands so it might ask you to run in admin mode.
 2. Start the container by running
     - $`bin/app/start`
     - **NOTE**: It's important to let you know that it's going to set a volume in your current directory